spicybung/BLeeds/README.md

 ## Supported Features

-The following is a list of features that are supported by the addon
+The following is a list of file formats that are currently supported by the addon

 #### File Types